-The distribution of sulphate salts in groundwater and soils was documented at two sites where clayey tills overlie regional aquifers (Keller et al., 1988).
+The distribution of sulphate salts in groundwater and soils was documented at two sites where clayey tills overlie regional aquifers (Keller et al., 1988 a,b).
 Once again, the variability in the distribution of salts was interpreted to be related to the variation in recharge across the site controlled by micro-topography.
 Sulphate was analysed in soil at depths up to approximately 14 m at locations with horizontal spacing of tens of metres at two different sites.
-Electrical conductivity measurements were also collected using a non-contacting earth conductivity meter.
+Electrical conductivity measurements were also collected using a non-contacting earth conductivity metre.
 The authors suggested that soil samples from the boreholes could not adequately characterise the sulphate results.
 However, electrical conductivity measurements used a larger averaging volume and were able to show a spatially intricate pattern of sulphate abundance and depletion through the oxidised and un-oxidised zone to the underlying aquifer.
 Sulphate distribution was found to be consistent with groundwater flow patterns.

-5.2.5 Comparison of Sulphate and Chloride as Pedogenic Tracers
+5.2.5 Relationship between sulphate and chloride concentrations